 Cellulosic Ethanol Development-Non Food Feedstocks

-DuPont and Genencor of Palo Alto, CA have announced they are working together to create the World’s-Leading Cellulosic Company.
+DuPont and Genencor of Palo Alto, CA have announced they are working together to create the World’s-Leading Company.
 Why is this important?
 Well as you may have read lately there is a large debate over making from existing food stocks and causing shortages and price in creases for those items such as corn and sugar.

-If these companies can create viable product using no food stock sources then it will mean a boom to our economy of energy production and not a bust.
+If these companies can create viable product using no food stock sources then it will mean a boom to our economy of production and not a bust.

 Here is the announcement of the joint venture: